freesewing/freesewing/markdown/org/docs/patterns/hi/instructions/en.md

 ## Step 1: The eyes

-- Cut pieces of black fabric the size of the eye on the body pieces.
+- Cut pieces of black fabric the size of the eyes on the body pieces.
 - Stabilise the fabric with a bit of interfacing.
 - With white thread, either by hand or machine *bar tack* the pupils onto the eyes like eyelets.